Santería

 Santería developed among Afro-Cuban communities following the Atlantic slave trade of the 16th to 19th centuries.
 It formed through the blending of the traditional religions brought to Cuba by enslaved West Africans, the majority of them Yoruba, and Roman Catholicism, the only religion legally permitted on the island by the Spanish colonial government.
-In urban areas of West Cuba, these traditions merged with Spiritist ideas to form the earliest casas during the late 19th century.
+In urban areas of West Cuba, these traditions merged with Spiritist ideas to form the earliest ilés during the late 19th century.
 After the Cuban War of Independence resulted in an independent republic in 1898, its new constitution enshrined freedom of religion.
 Santería nevertheless remained marginalized by Cuba's Roman Catholic, Euro-Cuban establishment, which typically viewed it as brujería (witchcraft).
 In the 1960s, growing emigration following the Cuban Revolution spread Santería abroad.
 The late 20th century saw growing links between Santería and related traditions in West Africa and the Americas, such as Haitian Vodou and Brazilian Candomblé.
 Since the late 20th century, some practitioners have emphasized a "Yorubization" process to remove Roman Catholic influences and created forms of Santería closer to traditional Yoruba religion.

 Practitioners of Santería are primarily found in Cuba's La Habana and Matanzas provinces, although communities exist across the island and abroad, especially among the Cuban diasporas of Mexico and the United States.
 The religion remains most common among working-class Afro-Cuban communities although is also practiced by individuals of other class and ethnic backgrounds.
 The number of initiates is estimated to be in the high hundreds of thousands.
 These initiates serve as diviners and healers for a much larger range of adherents of varying levels of fidelity, making the precise numbers of those involved in Santería difficult to determine.
 Many of those involved also identify as practitioners of another religion, typically Roman Catholicism.